particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 There are three main varieties of LTE service:

-- LTE Cat 1 is what's used by your mobile phone, and the B Series B523 SoM.
+- LTE Cat 1 is what's used by your mobile phone, and the B Series B524/B523 SoM.
 It's different than the IoT variation (LTE Cat M1).
 - LTE Cat M1 is a version of LTE that is used for relatively low data rate, low-cost, and low-power applications.
-Particle LTE devices like the Boron LTE, E Series LTE (E402), Electron LTE (ELC402), and B Series B402 SoM, support LTE Cat M1.
+Particle LTE devices like the Boron LTE, E Series LTE (E404/E402), Electron LTE (ELC404/ELC402), and B Series B404/B402 SoM, support LTE Cat M1.
-- LTE Cat NB1 is a different low-cost and low-power version of LTE, with even lower data rates.
+- LTE Cat NB1 ("NB IoT") is a different low-cost and low-power version of LTE, with even lower data rates.
 While Particle LTE device hardware can support NB1, it is not officially supported at this time.

 At this time, Particle is unable to provide worldwide roaming for LTE Cat M1 devices using the Particle SIM and they can only be used in the United States, Canada, and Mexico.